 Carriers and transportation providers shouldn’t be the only people who understand less-than-truckload (LTL) freight classifications.
 After all, it’s not even their freight that needs transportation.
 No, as a shipper in a booming industry, you deserve to know everything about how your freight is classified.

-Having this knowledge will help you avoid costly delays, unnecessary confusion and assist you in your mission toward supply chain perfection.
+Having this knowledge will help you avoid costly delays and unnecessary confusion and assist you in your mission toward supply chain perfection.
 Your business and your partnerships deserve to be perfect, let’s make it so.

 ATS has been in the business of moving LTL freight since 1965.
 And, a common side-effect accompanying this kind of longevity is the development of some fairly refined transportation expertise.
 We’ve got one of those.